 Activator 3 uses a single, unified Designer interface.
 What you can see and do depends on your role.
 Roles are implemented via feature flags, and can be customized per tenant.

-If your tenant differs from the defaults described below, your UI may expose more or fewer.
+If your tenant differs from the defaults described below, your UI may expose more or fewer capabilities.

 How the permission model works